-On 10 May, the winners of the 2018 DylanED book review competition were announced.
-Pupils and students from schools and colleges across Swansea, as well as undergraduates from Swansea University, took part in the 2018 competition, producing eloquent, thoughtful, touching reviews of the 2018 International Dylan Thomas Prize shortlisted books.
+On 16 May, in the beautiful, historic surroundings of Swansea's Guildhall, we recognised the achievements of this year's wonderful crop of book reviewers.
+Pupils and students from schools and colleges across Swansea, as well as students from Swansea University, took part in the 2019 competition, producing eloquent, thoughtful and touching reviews of the 2019 International Dylan Thomas Prize shortlisted books.

 The stellar shortlist heard their works wonderfully explored and examined by the young readers.
 Professor's John Spurr - Head of (COAH Swansea) and Dai Smith (Head of the Dylan Thomas Prize judging panel) praised the continued participation of the schools in South Wales in the DylanED programme and the reviews that have been received.
 The Lord Mayor of Swansea, Councillor David Phillips performed his last speaking duty as Mayor and spoke of the city's rich literary heritage and his pride in seeing it continue through programmes like DylanED.
 Trefor Ellis (Dylan Thomas' son in law) represented the family of Dylan Thomas and presented the winners with their deserved awards.